 Chastain Park Amphitheatre hosted an incredible night of music in Atlanta on August 15th, with co-headliners Lindsey Stirling and Evanescence sharing the stage.
 Fans packed the seats of a nearly sold-out show on the warm summer night, ready to witness the amazing talents of violinist/dancer Lindsey Stirling.

-A full orchestra took the stage first, before Lindsey burst into stage dressed in an x-ray leotard, and dancing and spinning as she played “The Arena,” “Moon Trance,” and “Shadows.”
-A performance like no other, Lindsey was accompanied by talented dancers as well as the incredible orchestra behind her as she played.
+A full orchestra took the stage first, before Lindsey burst onto stage dressed in an x-ray leotard, dancing and spinning as she played “The Arena,” “Moon Trance,” and “Shadows.”
+A performance like no other, Lindsey was accompanied by talented dancers as well as the incredible orchestra behind her.
 Evanescence’s Amy Lee joined Lindsey for vocals on “Shatter Me,” much to the crowd’s delight.

 The amazing “Lost In Paradise” followed, before Amy dedicated “My Immortal” to the fans.
 “We’ve been doing this 20 years,” she said.
 “You just keep showing up!
 Thank you!”
 The crowd lit up with light for the duration of the song, with everyone standing and singing along.
 Another new song, the haunting “Imperfection,” closed out the set, before the band returned with Lindsey for the encore, an epic cover of Ozzy Osbourne’s “No More Tears.”

 Evanescence and Lindsey Stirling continue their tour of the U.S. through September.
 More tour dates can be found here.